Maternal feminism: Recent years

 The concept of maternal feminism is resilient.

 In January 1993 CBS debuted a "soft" drama for family viewing called Dr. Quinn, Medicine Woman about a woman doctor in Colorado Springs, Colorado, in the late 1860s.
 Despite poor reviews and an unpromising time slot, the show proved very successful.

-According to Bonnie J. Dow, the reason is Dr. Quinn's "integration of liberal feminist assumptions with a sentimentalized affirmation of motherhood."
+According to Bonnie J. Dow, the reason is Dr. Quinns "integration of liberal feminist assumptions with a sentimentalized affirmation of motherhood."

 In the United States Sarah Ruddick argued in the 1980s for the existence of "maternal thinking" and Carol Gilligan wrote of women's "standard of relationship, an ethic of nurturance, responsibility, and care".
 They may represent a revival of maternal feminist concepts, which Hillary Clinton has perhaps sought to exploit in the political arena.

 Critics of Gilligan's revived version of maternal feminism say that to assume women are all essentially mothers, and that a male culture should be replaced in schools by a female culture, are both debatable in a democracy with diverse views about gender, sexuality and maternal roles.